Frexom/pre-commit-hooks/README.md

     -   id: pytest-check
         args: [ "--run-only", "tests/file1.py", "tests/file2.py" ]
 ```
-By doing so, only the files `file1.py` and `file2.py` will b ran during the pre-commit hook execution.
+By doing so, only the files `file1.py` and `file2.py` will be ran during the pre-commit hook execution.